ososos888/prune-then-distill/README.md

 * In this version, we provide the student model used in the experiment.
 (Structured pruning applied)

+* If you want to use the end-to-end student model, use `--student_model vgg-custom`.
+This creates a VGG student model according to the teacher model (only VGG is currently available and ResNet version will be updated)

 ### 1.2 Train Model
 The following command will train the model.
 ```